406-0252-AAL Mathematics II

 - Multivariable Integral Calculus:

-multiple integrals, line and surface integrals, work and flow, Gauss and Stokes theorems, applications.
+multiple integrals, line and surface integrals, work and flux, Green, Gauss and Stokes theorems, applications.

 - Partial Differential Equations:

 separation of variables, Fourier series, heat equation, wave equation, Laplace equation, Fourier transform.

 |Literature||- Thomas, G. B.: Thomas' Calculus, Parts 2 (Pearson Addison-Wesley).|

 - Kreyszig, E.: Advanced Engineering Mathematics (John Wiley & Sons).

 |Performance assessment information (valid until the course unit is held again)|